-A century later, in autumn 1916, the artist Vanessa Bell, seeking a new rural retreat from Bloomsbury, was struck by ‘the extraordinary peace and beauty’ of a spot beyond Lewes, and by ‘the very warm, most lovely browns & warm greys and reds’ of the countryside, combined with ‘the chalk everywhere giving that odd kind of softness’.
+A century later, in autumn 1916, the artist Vanessa Bell, seeking a rural retreat from Bloomsbury, was struck by ‘the extraordinary peace and beauty’ of a spot beyond Lewes, and by ‘the very warm, most lovely browns & warm greys and reds’ of the countryside, combined with ‘the chalk everywhere giving that odd kind of softness’.

-The flowering artistic output that ensued emanated from Eric Gill’s arts and crafts guild at Ditchling; Roland Penrose and Lee Miller’s Surrealist farmhouse hub near Chiddingly; and from Eric Ravilious and John Piper’s regular sojourns at Furlongs cottage on the Downs, near Firle.
-And, of course, best known of all, from Charleston, the Bloomsbury ‘escape’ of Vanessa Bell, Duncan Grant, Roger Fry et al.
+The flowering artistic output that ensued emanated from Eric Gill’s Arts & Crafts guild at Ditchling; from Roland Penrose and Lee Miller’s Surrealist farmhouse hub near Chiddingly; from Eric Ravilious and John Piper’s regular sojourns at Furlongs cottage near Firle; and, best known of all, from Charleston, the Bloomsbury retreat of Vanessa Bell, Duncan Grant, Roger Fry et al.

-West Sussex.
-The Cass Sculpture Foundation, founded in 1992 by Wilfred and Jeannette Cass, shows in an open-air setting changing displays of work by modern and contemporary artists.
-West Dean Gardens includes the Dalí-inspired Artichoke House.
+Chichester.
+The tour starts from the Chichester Harbour Hotel at 2.45pm.
 Pallant House Gallery in Chichester holds one of the finest collections of modern British art in the country.
-A large part of it was bequeathed by the collector and architect Sandy Wilson (British Library), whose final project was the sensitive modernisation of this gallery in its Queen Anne building.
-Some free time to explore Chichester.
+A large part was bequeathed by the collector and architect Sandy Wilson (British Library), whose final project was the sensitive extension of this gallery beyond its Queen Anne core.
+Overnight in Chichester.

-The starting and finishing points of some UK tours are railway stations because it is usually quicker to travel through London by train than by coach.
+The starting and finishing points of some UK tours are railway stations because it is quicker to travel through London by train than by coach.

 Price, per person

-Two sharing: £1,460.
-Single occupancy: £1,700.
+Price, per person.
+Two sharing: £1,960.
+Single occupancy: £2,305.

 Unavoidably there is quite a lot of walking on this tour and it would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
 Average distance by coach per day: 53 miles.